-The Satellite Status Page, shown in the following images, provides detailed information on the status of the unit's satellite lock-on and position acquisition.
+The Satellite Status Page, shown, provides detailed information on the status of the unit's satellite lock-on and position acquisition.
 To get to the Satellite Status Page: Press the PAGES key, then use $\rightarrow$ or $\leftarrow$ to select STATUS.
 (Clear the Pages Menu by pressing EXIT.)